 Coming Soon!

-The reentry program is currently in the development phase and will not be launched until the renovation of our facility is complete.
-Upon completion, the program will feature 30 beds, dedicated classroom space, a modern kitchen, and a learning/computer lab.
-For additional information about the renovation project, please click the button below.
+The reentry program is currently in the development phase and will not be launched until phase 1 of the renovation of our facility is complete.
+Upon completion, the program will feature more than 30 beds, dedicated classroom space, a modern kitchen, and a learning/computer lab.
+For additional information about the renovation project, please check out the 2.5 in 2025 Campaign.

 Reentry Program and Reentry Center.